2021 Edition of the Online Course on International Water Law and the Law of Transboundary Aquifers

-The Geneva Water Hub is pleased to announce the launching of the 2019 edition of its Distance Learning Course on International Water Law and the Law of Transboundary Aquifers that will take place from 21 October to 22 December 2019.
+The Geneva Water Hub has opened the registration for the 2021 session of its Online Course on International Water Law and the Law of Transboundary Aquifers which will take place from 11th October to 12th December 2021.